isomerpages/imda-tradetrust/_solution/Exporter or Importer.md

 </div>
 <div class="isomer-card-body">
 <div class="isomer-card-title">More Capital Liquidity</div>
-<div class="isomer-card-description">Conduct more trades for profit with access to more working capital due
+<div class="isomer-card-description">Conduct more trades for profit with access to more working capital from
-to expedited customer on-boarding from banks and financiers</div>
+banks and alternative financiers with fractionalized financing</div>
 </div>
 </div>
 <div class="isomer-card">